 These desk lamps are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
 However, these lamps were never made or sold by these companies.

 There is no label present on this one.
-Below is the label from the company, it was glued on another lamp that has many similar parts.
+Below is a label from the company.
+It was glued on another lamp that has many similar parts.